craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Precounter Charm
-> A small blue pin or button
+> A small purple crystal pin or button that shatters and bursts into a thin mist when exposed to significant disturbance in the Weave.

-...
+While you are wearing the Charm, when you are next exclusively targeted by a spell, the Charm shatters and casts *counterspell* using your Wisdom as it's Spellcasting Ability.

 **Ingredients**;
 - XXX